abhi2103ar7/SPAM-or-HAM/README.md

 # SPAM-or-HAM
-A spam classifier model deployed in web application using Django .
+A spam classifier model deployed in web application using Flask .